URI-ABD/clam/crates/abd-clam/README.md

 - `disk-io`: Enables easy IO for several structs, primarily using `bitcode` and `serde`.
 - `chaoda`: Enables anomaly detection using the CHAODA.
-- `msa`: Enables multiple sequence alignment.
+- `musals`: Enables multiple sequence alignment.
 - `mbed`: Enables dimensionality reduction algorithms.
 - `all`: Enables all features.